Two South Western High seniors with definite career goals made their collegiate intentions clear on Friday night in the high school library.

 The others, all determined because of their pre-law schools, were Georgetown, Hobart, Thiel and Columbia.

 "I like to argue," she said of her interest in law.
 "I love it.
-I love public
+I love public speaking and I love defending people and I love defending a point.
+I just enjoy it."

 In fact, Szparaga said defense will be her likely role as a lacrosse player at Siena as well.
 Though her midfield position at South Western has produced 131 goals and 30 assists over the past three seasons, she said she has been a defender at the club level and has grown to enjoy that position.